Secure DNS Connection Settings

 3. Select Internet Protocol Version 4 (TCP/IPv4)Properties.

-4. Select Use the following DNS server:
+4. Select Use the following DNS server addresses.

-5. Preferred DNS: 194.180.189.33
+5. Preferred DNS: 194.180.189.33 - leave Alternate empty.

-Option B: Encrypted (DoH)
+Option B: Encrypted DoH (Free Software)

 systemd-resolved (Ubuntu / Fedora / Arch)